kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

-The proposal extends the CSI specification with a new, optional, [CSI SnapshotMetadata gRPC service](#the-csi-snapshotmetadata-service-api), that is used to retrieve metadata on the allocated blocks of a single snapshot, or the changed blocks between a pair of snapshots of the same block volume.
+The proposal extends the CSI specification with a new, optional, [CSI SnapshotMetadata gRPC service](#the-csi-snapshotmetadata-service-api), that is used by Kubernetes to retrieve metadata on the allocated blocks of a single snapshot, or the changed blocks between a pair of snapshots of the same block volume.

-A [Kubernetes SnapshotMetadata gRPC service](#the-kubernetes-snapshotmetadata-service-api) is a variant of the new CSI SnapshotMetadata gRPC service that has been slightly modified to enable **direct usage by a Kubernetes client**.
+A [Kubernetes SnapshotMetadata gRPC service](#the-kubernetes-snapshotmetadata-service-api) is an API that is used by a Kubernetes backup application client to retrieve snapshot metadata.
 This API is implemented by the the community provided [external-snapshot-metadata sidecar](#the-external-snapshot-metadata-sidecar), which must be deployed by a CSI driver.
 A Kubernetes backup application will retrieve snapshot metadata through a